vetara/Data-Analytics/profitable_apps.md

 # Profitable App Profiles For The App Store and Google Play Markets

+- Our goal for this project is to analyze data to help our developers understand what type of apps are likely to attract more users.
 - Our main source of revenue consists of in-app ads.
 - This means our revenue for any given app is mostly influenced by the number of users who use our app — the more users that see and engage with the ads, the better.

-- Our goal for this project is to analyze data to help our developers understand what type of apps are likely to attract more users.
+# Official Documentation

+- For more information on the Apple Store dataset, click [here](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps).
+- For more information on the Google Play dataset, click [here](https://www.kaggle.com/lava18/google-play-store-apps).

 # The `explore_data()` Function: